jindeok/Linear_GF/README.md

 * Pytorch
 * Scipy

-# Running
+# Notes
-You can simply test & run cells in 'Graph Filtering (Light).ipynb'
+* You can simply test & run cells in 'Graph Filtering (Light).ipynb'
+* Our code provides 'MovieLens-1M', 'Yelp', 'Gowalla', and 'Amazon-Book' datasets
+* One can possibly customize the code to implement batch inference-fashion based on your preference